meulenvd/OSCAR-Requirements-Manual/docs/source/introduction.rst

 within 24 hours), and (2) new earth observing satellites came into orbit and delivered large amounts of numeric data in near real time stimulating the numerical weather prediction development (NWP).
-It became clear that satellite observations in combination with NWP introduced a new phase in weather forecasting.
+It became clear that space-based (satellite) observations in combination with NWP introduced a new phase in weather forecasting.
 This significant change also affected the other areas of interest, and it became apparent that a review of the current practices on observations was necessary.
 Because observations by satellites are costly it was relevant to investigate the best practices providing the most cost-effective results.
-The growing satellite community therefore initiated and developed a policy focussing or requirements, existing capabilities and gap analyses.
+The growing satellite community therefore initiated and developed a policy focusing on requirements, existing capabilities and gap analyses.
 This policy is in fact the base of the Rolling Review of Requirements and the reference for the vision of future developments of the WIGOS.

 The requirements are formulated and kept up to date in `OSCAR/Requirements <OSCAR-req_>`_.
-These requirements are essential to be able to formulate the future approach and development of WIGOS and the system to exchange data, satellite and surface based.
+These requirements are essential to be able to formulate the future approach and development of WIGOS and the system to exchange data, space-based and surface-based.

 For some more details on the history of OSCAR, see the :doc:`History <history>` section.